Reporting from: Ho Chi Minh City, Vietnam

 Bus to historic site or beach in nearby province: $5

 Obviously, some of these goods and services may appeal to you more than others.
-Personally, I’d rather spend $75 to fly from Hanoi or Ho Chi Minh City to the beach than sit on a long train ride with dirty bathrooms.
-And I have no plans to wear $7 jeans any time soon.
+Personally, when it comes to transportation I’d rather spend $75 to fly from Hanoi or Ho Chi Minh City to the beach than sit on a long train ride with dirty bathrooms.